Iqbal Symposium

 Muhammad Iqbal (1877-1938), widely known as Allama Iqbal, was an extraordinary poet and philosopher from South Asia, now Pakistan.
 He received his advanced education from the University of Cambridge and the University of Munich.
 He was fluent in English, Persian, Urdu, Punjabi, and Arabic.
 He was knighted in 1922.

-Iqbal considered Jalaluddin Rumi his spiritual teacher, and he was highly influenced by Friedrich Nietzsche.
+Iqbal considered Jalaluddin Rumi his spiritual teacher and Friedrich Nietzsche highly influenced him.
 Best known for this articulation of the concept of Self and the reassertion of humanism based in the Islamic tradition, his exceptional command of both Western and Islamic philosophy at the turn of the century placed him in the unique position of blending and critiquing both.

 Our Founder